PeterHuang-13/frontend_mentor_challenges/README.md

 # My collections of Frontend Mentor Challenges

-Hi, my name is Peter, a self-taught front-end developer.
+Hi, my name is Peter, I learn front-end languages on my own.

+To improve and familiar with front-end languages, I started to submit the front-end solutions at frontmental.io

 This repository stores the solutions that I submitted at [frontmental.io](https://www.frontendmentor.io/).

+I hope you find this repository helpful.

 ### Newbie